- » Key resources and services

 - » Organisations

-The mission of the Centre of Excellence for Indigenous Primary Care Intervention Research in Chronic Disease is to achieve health system reform to improve outcomes for Indigenous people with chronic disease.
-The key objectives are to:
+The Centre of Research Excellence in Indigenous Primary Health Care Intervention in Chronic Disease, also known as the Kanyini Vascular Collaboration (KVC), aims to reform the health system to improve health outcomes for Aboriginal and Torres Strait Islander people with chronic disease.

 - improve the quality of care, the quality of life and outcomes of chronic disease